gabriellefu/kafka/docs/streams/developer-guide/streams-rebalance-protocol.md

 * [`streams.heartbeat.interval.ms`](/{version}/configuration/group-configs#groupconfigs_streams.heartbeat.interval.ms): The heartbeat interval given to the members.
 * [`streams.num.standby.replicas`](/{version}/configuration/group-configs#groupconfigs_streams.num.standby.replicas): The number of standby replicas for each task.
 * [`streams.initial.rebalance.delay.ms`](/{version}/configuration/group-configs#groupconfigs_streams.initial.rebalance.delay.ms): The first rebalance of a group is delayed by this amount to allow more members to join the group.
+* [`streams.assignment.interval.ms`](/{version}/configuration/group-configs#groupconfigs_streams.assignment.interval.ms): The interval between assignment updates for a streams group.
+* [`streams.rack.aware.assignment.tags`](/{version}/configuration/group-configs#groupconfigs_streams.rack.aware.assignment.tags): List of client tag keys used to distribute standby replicas across Kafka Streams instances.
+When configured, and the used broker-side assignor supports it, it will make a best-effort to distribute standby tasks over each client tag dimension.
+* [`streams.assignor.offload.enable`](/{version}/configuration/group-configs#groupconfigs_streams.assignor.offload.enable): Whether to offload streams group assignment to a group coordinator background thread.
+* [`streams.task.offset.interval.ms`](/{version}/configuration/group-configs#groupconfigs_streams.task.offset.interval.ms): The interval in which the warmup task changelog offsets on a client are updated on the broker.
+The offsets are sent with the next heartbeat after this time has passed.
+* [`streams.num.warmup.replicas`](/{version}/configuration/group-configs#groupconfigs_streams.num.warmup.replicas): The maximum number of warmup task replicas.
+* [`streams.acceptable.recovery.lag`](/{version}/configuration/group-configs#groupconfigs_streams.acceptable.recovery.lag): The maximum acceptable lag (number of offsets to catch up) for a client to be considered caught-up enough to receive an active task assignment.

 ### Example: Setting Group-Level Configuration
 ```